Moddable-OpenSource/moddable/documentation/xs/preload.md

 The result of this step generates a runtime environment with some characteristics in common with the [Frozen Realms proposal](https://github.com/tc39/proposal-frozen-realms).
 In addition to memory savings already explained, it provides a reliable execution environment because scripts know that built-in objects are those defined by the JavaScript language specification and that will not change during execution due to runtime patching.
 Eliminating patching of runtime objects also contributes to providing a secure execution environment.

 ## Module Global State
 Sometimes modules need to maintain information that for their entire lifetime, independent of a given class instance.
 These properties are created when the module executes.
-The following revision of `CountingLog` that shares a single counter across all instances.
+The following revision of `CountingLog` shares a single counter across all instances.

 	let count = 1;